-Mobile Fishing (at sea) - 121 Potting (commercial) - 193

-Mobile Fishing (estuary) - 11 Potting (recreational)- 507

-Netting (commercial) - 142 Diving (commercial) - 18

-Netting (recreational) - 51 Diving (recreational) - 307
+Mobile Fishing (at sea) - 121 Potting (commercial) - 193 Mobile Fishing (estuary) - 11 Potting (recreational)- 507 Netting (commercial) - 142 Diving (commercial) - 18 Netting (recreational) - 51 Diving (recreational) - 307

-- The information provided in each application for a Permit is cross-checked, for example, the commercial permits are checked with the MMO to ensure the boat has a fishing licence and the details are correct. - D&S IFCA attempt to process each permit application within seven working days.
+- In FY2022/23 D&S IFCA issued 515 Permits.
+This number mostly includes renewals of existing permits although some new permits were issued. - The information provided in each application for a Permit is cross-checked.
+For example, the commercial permits are checked with the MMO to ensure the boat has a fishing licence and the details are correct. - D&S IFCA attempts to process each permit application within seven working days.